Skip to content

 Workflow Nodes

 A Tryll workflow is a graph of nodes, each responsible for one step of the per-turn loop.
-Six node types ship in the box; together they cover the common patterns of conversational inference (generation, retrieval, instructions, detection, fallback, guardrails).
+Fourteen node types ship in the box; together they cover the common patterns of conversational inference (generation, retrieval, intent classification, instructions, detection, fallback, guardrails, composition, routing).

 Nodes are referenced by their NodeType name on the wire protocol: